-No, there are no prohibitions or restrictions under current law or regulations for a potential employer to conduct reasonable background checks on applicants.
-In practice, employers may engage professional firms to do such checks, but such third parties should hold the proper qualifications and act within the boundaries of the applicable laws and regulations.
+In practice, employers may engage professional firms to conduct reasonable background checks on applicants, but such third parties should hold the proper qualifications and act within the boundaries of the applicable laws and regulations.

-However, disclosure of certain personal or sensitive information during the background check requires consent by the applicant, particularly concerning information related to health status or other sensitive personal matters.
-The Cybersecurity Law (effective as of 1 June 2017) (CSL) and Personal Information Protection Law (effective as of 1 November 2021) (PIPL) require any potential employer or background check service provider to provide explicit notice to the data subject of the types of information to be collected, and the method, purpose and scope of data collection and use.
+However, the disclosure of certain types of personal or sensitive information during a background check requires consent by the applicant, particularly concerning information related to health status or other sensitive personal matters.
+The Cybersecurity Law (CSL) and the Personal Information Protection Law (PIPL) require any potential employer or background check service provider to provide explicit notice to the data subject on the types of information to be collected, and the method, purpose and scope of data collection and use.
 Further, the potential employer or background check service provider must obtain the consent of the data subject before collecting, using or sharing any personal information.
-Moreover, the CSL and PIPL also mandate that the potential employer or the background check service provider take technological or other actions to ensure the confidentiality and protection of the personal information collected from the applicant.
+The CSL and the PIPL also mandate that the potential employer or the background check service provider take technological or other actions to ensure the confidentiality and protection of the personal information collected from the applicant.

-In addition, the Data Security Law (effective as of 1 September 2021) and the PIPL require that a security assessment be conducted with respect to the export of 'important data' by the operators of critical information infrastructure and special administrative measures will be issued with respect to the security of the export of important data collected and generated within China by other data processors.
+In addition, the Data Security Law and the PIPL require that a security assessment be conducted with respect to the export of important data by the operators of critical information infrastructure.
+Special administrative measures have been issued with respect to the security of the export of important data collected and generated within China by other data processors.